mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 Client team buy-in involves accepting to hear recommendations from us, and for this to continue, our recommendations have to resonate and make sense within their context.

 Addressing declared pain points is a great way to ensure this relevance.
-We're bringing immediate value, solving real problems for the client team.
+We're delivering immediate value, solving real problems for the client team.

-When detecting issues around which there's not yet agreement with the client team, we need to pick our battles carefully.
-Pushing for something that's not deemed to be a priority can backfire.
+When detecting issues around which there's not yet agreement with the client team, we bring awareness and dialogue until there's enough consensus to prioritize.

-Trust is something that builds over time.
+And then we help them implement it.

 ## Wrapping up